xhchen28/TempRebuttal/memory_quantization_beta.md

 ## 3. Empirical Validation of the SRHT-Induced Beta Prior

-**Reviewer concern.**
-“Can you provide empirical evidence that SRHT induces the Beta-like prior in Proposition 4.1?”

 ### Setup

 We extract KV tensors from Qwen3-8B, apply the same SRHT used in our method (seed=42), split into 8D blocks, normalize, and fit Beta distributions to $(u_j)^2$ via MLE.